thneri95/wdd131/final/readme.md

 Welcome to **T2 Smart Finance** – my capstone project developed for the **WDD 131: Dynamic Web Fundamentals** course at **BYU-Idaho**.

 Rather than building a theoretical prototype, I developed a **fully functional and useful** website that I will actively utilize in **T2**, my financial consulting company.
-This platform empowers users with **clear, actionable insights into personal finance**.
+This platform empowers users with **clear, actionable insights into personal finance**

 T2 Smart Finance is designed to deliver **accessible financial education** and **interactive tools** to individuals across the **United States**.
-It's a robust, real-world tool for better decisions about budgeting, saving, investing, and long-term planning.
+It's a robust, real-world tool for better decisions about budgeting, saving, investing, and long-term planning

 🔍 **Our Core Focus:** Budgeting | Saving | Investing | Financial Planning